nakagami/pyvim/README.rst

   others.

-- For Python source code, auto completion uses the amazing Jedi library, and code checking in done (asynchronously) through Pyflakes.
+- For Python source code, auto completion uses the amazing Jedi library, and code checking in done through Pyflakes.

 - Colorschemes can be changed at runtime.